HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-ones_like                              Yes      Yes      Yes       Yes      Yes    torch pixel_shuffle                          Yes      Yes      Yes       Yes      Yes    torch poisson                                Yes      Yes      No        No       No     torch pow                                    Yes      Yes      No        No       No     torch prod                                   Yes      Yes      No        No       No     torch randperm                               No       No       Yes       No       No     torch reciprocal                             Yes      Yes      No        No       No     torch
+ones_like                              Yes      Yes      Yes       Yes      Yes    torch pixel_shuffle                          Yes      Yes      Yes       Yes      Yes    torch poisson                                Yes      Yes      No        No       No     torch pow                                    Yes      Yes      Yes       Yes      Yes    torch prod                                   Yes      Yes      No        No       No     torch randperm                               No       No       Yes       No       No     torch reciprocal                             Yes      Yes      No        No       No     torch